-Title of Shares to be Registered Number of Shares to be Registered Maximum Offering Price Per Share Proposed Maximum Aggregate Offering Price Amount of Registration Fee Common Stock, par value \$.0001 per share 9,033,594(1) \$ (2) \$13,716,340.84(2) \$ 1,163.39(3)
+Title of Shares to be Registered Shares to be Maximum Offering Aggregate Offering Amount of Common Stock, par value Registered Price Per Share Price Registration Fee \$.0001 per share 7,991,928(1) \$ (2) \$11,940,300.31(2) \$1,021.81(3)

-- Pursuant to Rule 416 under the Securities Act of 1933, as amended, this (1) registration statement also covers such indeterminate number of shares of common stock as may be required to prevent dilution resulting from stock splits, stock dividends or similar events.
-This number represents the aggregate of the following issuances of shares of common stock: (a) 3,913,966 shares issued pursuant to securities purchase agreements dated September 30, 2002 and December 31, 2002 between SIGA and certain investors; (b) 1.950.000 shares issued pursuant to an asset purchase agreement dated May 14, 2003 between SIGA and Plexus Vaccine Inc.; (c) 77,200 shares underlying warrants issued pursuant to the asset purchase agreement with Plexus; (d) 1,250,000 shares issued pursuant to securities purchase agreements dated June 20, 2003 between SIGA and certain investors; (e) 675,000 shares underlying warrants issued pursuant to securities purchase agreements dated June 20, 2003 between SIGA and certain investors; (f) 762 additional shares issued pursuant to securities purchase agreements dated September 30, 2002 and December 31, 2002 between SIGA and certain investors; (g) 125,000 shares underlying warrants issued in connection with our January 2003 financing; (h) 694,444 shares issued pursuant to a securities purchase agreement dated August 13, 2003 between SIGA and an investor and (i) 347,222 shares underlying warrants issued pursuant to the securities purchase agreement dated August 13, 2003 between SIGA and an investor. - (2) Estimated solely for the purpose of computing the amount of the registration fee, in accordance with Rule 457(c) under the Securities Act of 1933, as amended.
+- Pursuant to Rule 416 under the Securities Act of 1933, as amended, this (1)registration statement also covers such indeterminate number of shares of common stock as may be required to prevent dilution resulting from stock splits, stock dividends or similar events.
+This number represents the aggregate of the following issuances of shares of common stock: (a) 3,913,966 shares issued pursuant to securities purchase agreements dated September 30, 2002 and December 31, 2002 between SIGA and certain investors; (b) 1,950,000 shares issued pursuant to an asset purchase agreement dated May 14, 2003 between SIGA and Plexus Vaccine Inc.; (c) 77,200 shares underlying warrants issued pursuant to the asset purchase agreement with Plexus; (d) 1,250,000 shares issued pursuant to securities purchase agreements dated June 20, 2003 between SIGA and certain investors; (e) 675,000 shares underlying warrants issued pursuant to securities purchase agreements dated June 20, 2003; (f) 762 additional shares issued pursuant to securities purchase agreements dated September 30, 2002 and December 31, 2002 between SIGA and certain investors; and (g) 125,000 shares underlying warrants issued in connection with our January 2003 financing. - (2) Estimated solely for the purpose of computing the amount of the registration fee, in accordance with Rule 457(c) under the Securities Act of 1933, as amended.
 The maximum offering price per share is \$1.285 for the 3,913,966 shares of common stock issued pursuant to securities purchase agreements dated September 30, 2002 and December 31, 2002, which was the average high and low prices for SIGA's common stock as reported on the Nasdaq SmallCap Market on February 7, 2003.
-The maximum offering price per share is \$1.695 for the 4,077,200 shares of common stock issued and shares of common stock underlying warrants issued pursuant to the asset purchase agreement dated May 14, 2003 between SIGA and Plexus and the securities purchase agreements between SIGA and certain investors dated June 20, 2003, the additional shares issued pursuant to securities purchase agreements dated September 30, 2002 and December 31, 2002 between SIGA and certain investors and the shares underlying warrants issued in connection with our January 2003 financing, which was the average high and low prices for SIGA's common stock as reported on the Nasdaq SmallCap Market on July 21, 2003.
-The maximum offering price per share is \$1.680 for the 1,041,666 shares of common stock issued and shares of common stock underlying warrants issued pursuant to the securities purchase agreement dated August 13, 2003, which was the average high and low prices for SIGA's common stock as reported on the Nasdaq SmallCap Market on September 3, 2003.
+The maximum offering price per share is \$1.695 for the 4,077,200 shares of common stock issued and shares of common stock underlying warrants issued pursuant to the asset purchase agreement dated May 14, 2003 between SIGA and Plexus and the securities purchase agreements between SIGA and certain investors dated June 20, 2003, the additional shares 30, 2002 and December 31, 2002 between SIGA and certain investors dated spurchase agreements dated September 30, 2002 and December 31, 2002 between SIGA and certain investors and the shares underlying warrants issued in connection with our January

+2003 financing, which was the average high and low prices for SIGA's common stock as reported on the Nasdaq SmallCap Market on July 21, 2003.

-(3) Of the registration fee, \$462.71 was submitted on February 14, 2003 with the original filing of this registration statement, \$559.10 was submitted on July 25, 2003 with the filing of Amendment No. 2 to this registration statement and the remaining \$141.58 is being submitted simultaneously with filing with the SEC of this Amendment No. 3.
+(3) Of the registration fee, \$462.71 was submitted on February 14, 2003 with the original filing of this registration statement and the remaining \$559.10 is being submitted simultaneously with filing with the SEC of this Amendment No. 2.